Socialist Australia

 World Socialist Party

-The World Socialist Party of the United States (WSPUS) is a socialist political organisation that was established in Detroit, Michigan as the Socialist Party of the United States in 1916.
+The World Socialist Party of the United States (WSPUS) is a socialist political organisation.
+Indeed, it was established in Detroit, Michigan as the Socialist Party of the United States in 1916.
 It operated as the Socialist Educational Society in the 1920s before being renamed the Workers’ Socialist Party.
 The organisation reemerged in the 1990s and exists today as the American companion party of the World Socialist Movement.

-The aim of world socialism is to persuade others to become socialist and act for themselves, organising democratically and without leaders, to bring about a new socialist society.
+The aim of world socialism is to persuade others to become socialist, organising to bring about a socialist society.

 Since 1916 the World Socialist Party has: